NethermindEth/el-node-spec/docs/docs/plugin/intro.md

 title: Introduction
 ---

-A plugin is a tool provided by a middleware instance during the installation time that could be invoked using the CLI at any time.
-The main idea of the usage of this plugin is to do specific actions in the middleware.
-All the functionalities implemented in the plugin are the responsibility of the middleware developers, our responsibility as the CLI maintainers are to guarantee access to the services in the docker-compose environment of the associated middleware.
+The plugin system provides a way to extend the CLI tool with new functionalities that are not included by default.
+This is necessary due to the diversity of services and structure that a middleware could have.
+Each middleware could provide a plugin to extend the CLI tool with middleware-specific functionalities interacting with the services declared in the docker-compose setup.

 ## Plugin as a Docker image